empiredatasystem/empiredatasystems-az-admin-labs/Module 7 Implementing Azure App services, containers and AKS/Impliment_Docker_AKS.md

 1. Now to see the docker image created in previous task run command `docker images`
 1. To upload the local docker image to ACR you need login server address of ACR.
 To get the login server address, use the command `az acr list --resource-group az104-aks-demo-rg --query "[].{acrLoginServer:loginServer}" --output table`
-1. Now tag your local azure-vote-front image with acrLoginServer address of the container registry using command `az acr list --resource-group az104-aks-demo-rg --query "[].{acrLoginServer:loginServer}" --output table`
+1. Now tag your local azure-vote-front image with acrLoginServer address of the container registry using command `docker tag azure-vote-front <acrLoginServer>/azure-vote-front:v1`
 1. To verify the tags run command `$ docker images`
 1. Now push the docker image to ACR instance using command `docker push <acrLoginServer>/azure-vote-front:v1`
 1. It will take sometime to push the image.
 Once image is pushed, run command `az acr repository list --name <acrName> --output table` to list the images in the ACR instance.